jayaemekar/systemdesign/docs/DesigningTwitterSearch.md

   </kbd>
 </p>

-## 7. Fault Tolerance
+### Fault Tolerance

-**What will happen when an index server dies?**
+**What happens if an index server goes down?**

- We can have a secondary replica of each server and if the primary server dies it can take control after the failover.
-Both primary and secondary servers will have the same copy of the index.
+We can have a secondary replica of each server that can assume control after the parent server fails.
+The index will be duplicated on both primary and backup servers.

-**What if both primary and secondary servers die at the same time?**
+**What if both the primary and secondary servers fail simultaneously?**

- We have to allocate a new server and rebuild the same index on it.
-How can we do that?
-We don’t know what words/tweets were kept on this server.
-If we were using ‘Sharding based on the tweet object’, the brute-force solution would be to iterate through the whole database and filter TweetIDs using our hash function to figure out all the required tweets that would be stored on this server.
-This would be inefficient and also during the time when the server was being rebuilt we would not be able to serve any query from it, thus missing some tweets that should have been seen by the user.
+- We'll need to set up a new server and rebuild the index there.
+What are our options?
+We have no idea what words or tweets were saved on this server.
+- If we used 'Sharding based on the tweet object,' the brute-force method would be to iterate through the entire database, filtering TweetIDs with our hash function to find all of the required tweets that would be kept on this server.
+- This would be inefficient, and we wouldn't be able to service any queries from the server while it was being rebuilt, resulting in the user missing some tweets that should have been seen.

 **How can we efficiently retrieve a mapping between tweets and the index server?**

- We have to build a reverse index that will map all the TweetID to their index server.
-Our Index-Builder server can hold this information.
-We will need to build a Hashtable where the ‘key’ will be the index server number and the ‘value’ will be a HashSet containing all the TweetIDs being kept at that index server.
-Notice that we are keeping all the TweetIDs in a HashSet; this will enable us to add/remove tweets from our index quickly.
-So now, whenever an index server has to rebuild itself, it can simply ask the Index-Builder server for all the tweets it needs to store and then fetch those tweets to build the index.
-This approach will surely be fast.
+- We need to create a reverse index that maps all TweetIDs to their respective index servers.
+This information can be stored on our Index-Builder server.
+- We'll need to create a Hashtable with the index server number as the key and a HashSet containing all of the TweetIDs stored at that index server as the value.
+- Notice how we've stored all of the TweetIDs in a HashSet; this allows us to rapidly add and remove tweets from our index.
+So, whenever an index server has to rebuild itself, it can simply ask the Index-Builder server for all of the tweets it requires, and then fetch those tweets to create the index.
+- This approach will surely be fast.
 We should also have a replica of the Index-Builder server for fault tolerance.

-## 8. Cache
+### Cache

-#
-To deal with hot tweets we can introduce a cache in front of our database.
-We can use Memcached, which can store all such hot tweets in memory.
-Application servers, before hitting the backend database, can quickly check if the cache has that tweet.
-Based on clients’ usage patterns, we can adjust how many cache servers we need.
-For cache eviction policy, Least Recently Used (LRU) seems suitable for our system.
+- We can put a cache in front of our database to deal with hot tweets.
+Memcached can be used to store all of these hot tweets in memory.
+- Before contacting the backend database, application servers can rapidly check if the tweet is in the cache.
+We can modify the number of cache servers required based on client usage trends.
+- Least Recently Used (LRU) appears to be a good cache eviction policy for our system.

-## 9. Load Balancing
+### Load Balancing

-#
-We can add a load balancing layer at two places in our system 1) Between Clients and Application servers and 2) Between Application servers and Backend server.
-Initially, a simple Round Robin approach can be adopted; that distributes incoming requests equally among backend servers.
-This LB is simple to implement and does not introduce any overhead.
-Another benefit of this approach is LB will take dead servers out of the rotation and will stop sending any traffic to it.
-A problem with Round Robin LB is it won’t take server load into consideration.
-If a server is overloaded or slow, the LB will not stop sending new requests to that server.
-To handle this, a more intelligent LB solution can be placed that periodically queries the backend server about their load and adjust traffic based on that.
+- Load balancing can be added to our system in two places: 1) between clients and application servers, and 2) between application servers and backend servers.
+- A simple Round Robin technique can be used at first, which evenly distributes incoming requests among backend servers.
+- This Load balancer is simple to set up and has no additional overhead.
+Another advantage of this strategy is that Load balancer will remove dead servers from the rotation and stop transmitting traffic to them.
+- Round Robin Load balancer has the drawback of not taking server load into account.
+- The Load balancer will not cease delivering new requests to a server that is overloaded or slow.
+- To deal with this, a more intelligent load balancer system can be implemented, which will periodically query the backend server about their load and modify traffic accordingly.

-## 10. Ranking
+### Ranking

-How about if we want to rank the search results by social graph distance, popularity, relevance, etc?
+How about ranking the search results based on social graph distance, popularity, relevance, and so on?

-Let’s assume we want to rank tweets by popularity, like how many likes or comments a tweet is getting, etc. In such a case, our ranking algorithm can calculate a ‘popularity number’ (based on the number of likes, etc.) and store it with the index.
-Each partition can sort the results based on this popularity number before returning results to the aggregator server.
-The aggregator server combines all these results, sorts them based on the popularity number, and sends the top results to the user.
+Assume we want to rank tweets based on their popularity, such as how many likes or comments they receive, and so on.
+Our ranking algorithm can calculate a 'popularity number' (depending on the amount of likes, etc.) and store it with the index in this scenario.

+Before submitting results to the aggregator server, each partition might sort the results based on this popularity value.
+The aggregator server compiles all of these results, arranges them by popularity, and provides the user the top results.